Dimanaux/aphelcoma/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Aphelcoma

+A place where we can search programming problems, solve, rate them.

-* Ruby version
+* Ruby version: ~> 2.6.5

-* System dependencies
+* System dependencies: PostgreSQL

-* Configuration
+* Configuration: .env

-* Database creation
+* Database creation: rake db:create, rake db:migrate

-* Database initialization
+* Database initialization:

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions:

-* ...
+- create file .env if you want mailing, see .env.example.